IAmStrong/Clock/README.md

 - <strong>hh:mm:ss</strong> (left-click to show)
 - <strong>mm:dd:yy</strong> (right-click to show)

-The project developed during the Web UI courses at SoftServe.
+The project has been developed during the Web UI courses at SoftServe.